-I am the director of programs and culinary nutrition for the Strategic Initiatives Group at The Culinary Institute of America.
-Based in San Francisco, I oversee a portfolio of the college's food industry thought-leadership programs focused on health and the environment.
+I am the Director of Health and Sustainability Leadership and the Editorial Director for the Strategic Initiatives Group at The Culinary Institute of America.
+Based in San Francisco, I oversee a portfolio of the college's food industry thought-leadership programs focused on nutrition and the environment.

-I recently authored my first book, Devoured: From Chicken Wings to Kale Smoothies—How What We Eat Defines Who We Are (William Morrow/HarperCollins).
+I recently authored my first book, Devoured: From Chicken Wings to Kale Smoothies (William Morrow/HarperCollins).

 Born and raised in Seattle, I am a proud Pacific Northwesterner and lifelong lover of the outdoors.
 In fourth grade, my family and I lived on a farm in a small town in Tuscany.
 My brother and I attended the local public school, where we learned to speak Italian.

 Ever since living in Italy – and the epiphany that chicken nuggets came from actual chickens like the ones on our farm – I have been fascinated by food and custom.

 A decade later, I studied for a semester at Università di Bologna.
 I took a course there on the cultural history of nutrition, and it taught me everything from medieval feast decorum to the evolution of the fork.

 In 2009, I graduated from Stanford, where I studied history and math, competed on the triathlon team, and managed a student dining hall.